 Here are a couple of helpful posts about awesome learning resources for beginners:

 - The Best Python Tutorials and Courses for Beginners in 2018

 - Book review: HTML and CSS Design and Build Websites

-Summing it up: Things You Need to Know Before Learning Programming
+Final Thoughts: Things You Need to Know Before Learning Programming

 I think you’re ready to start learning coding now!
 What do you think?